fbpx

 Step 3: Discuss the implications

 In this crucial step, explain the broader significance of your findings.
-Discuss how your research contributes to the existing knowledge and it’s practical applications.
-Consider addressing questions such as:
+Discuss how your research contributes to the existing knowledge and its implications.

 • How do your findings challenge or support existing theories?